The Recruit (novel): Plot

-A few days after arriving at CHERUB campus, Kyle sneaks him onto a one-day mission in London to visit Lauren.
-Three weeks later, he and seven other recruits begin Basic Training, a rigorous 100-day course designed to prepare CHERUB agents for missions, and is paired up with Kerry Chang.
-Despite nearly quitting after spending Christmas night outside in their underwear, they both pass.
-Shortly after arriving back on campus, he finds out that Lauren has joined CHERUB as well and Ron has been sentenced to nine years in jail for physically abusing her and selling contraband cigarettes.
+James and seven other recruits begin basic training, a rigorous 100-day course designed to prepare CHERUB agents for missions.
+James is paired up with Kerry Chang, who was forced to quit her previous attempt at basic training due to a knee injury.
+Despite prolonged torment at the hands of head training instructor Norman Large, including being forced to spend Christmas night outside in their underwear and a grueling 3-day solo hike through the Malaysian rainforest, they both pass.
+James returns to campus to discover that Lauren has joined CHERUB as well after Ron was sentenced to prison for physically abusing her and selling contraband cigarettes.